-You know how important it is that your technology is speaking to each other, so invite your CRM to join the conversation.
+You know how important it is that all your technology talks, so invite your CRM to the conversation.
 Easier to use than Salesforce, free (forever!), and designed to make your salespeople’s lives as quick and efficient as possible, HubSpot is fast becoming the CRM of choice for startups and enterprise businesses alike.

 The good news is, migrating from Salesforce to HubSpot CRM is simple.
 In fact, there’s a native integration to make the whole process straightforward.
 Check it out below.